comby-tools/comby-reducer/README.md

 }
 ```

+KomodoHype!
+Our program is smaller. `comby-reduce` found  that a smaller
+valid program keeps crashing our "compiler", but without the cruft.

-Let's break down some of the command:
+Let's break down the command invocation:

 - The part after `--` is the command we want to run that causes a crash.
 In our case, `./compiler.sh @@`
   - The `@@` part is substituted with a file containing a program (like `program.c`)

 - `--file /tmp/in.c` says that the `@@` we substitute should be `/tmp/in.c`.
 The `.c` extension may matter if ourcompiler expects this extesion, for example.

-- `--transforms ../transforms` points to our directory containing transformations that attempt to reduce the program
+- `--transforms ../transforms` points to our directory containing transformations that attempt to reduce the program.

 - `--language .c` says that the language we want to reduce is C-like.
-This matters so that our transforms can accurately match strictly code blocks and avoid bother with not-actually-code-syntax that come up in comments and strings.
+This matters so that our transforms can accurately match strictly code blocks and avoids bothering with not-actually-code-syntax that come up in comments and strings.
 This may not be a big deal.
 You can use `--language .generic` if you have some DSL or smart contract language, or define your own syntax (more on that later).

 ## Usage